When Declaring Bankruptcy – Can I travel overseas?

 Can I Keep My House Even When Declaring Bankruptcy?

-Whether you keep your house or not will come down to how much equity is in the property.
+Whether you keep your home or not will boil down to how much equity is in the property.

-In Australia, the Trustee will most likely sell the house to pay off your debt.
+In the Northern Territory, the Trustee will more than likely sell the house to pay off your debt.

-However, if you owe the full $500,000, you will be able to stay in your home, as long as you can pay the rates and mortgage.
+However, if you owe the whole $500,000, you will be able to stay in your home, as long as you can pay the rates and mortgage.

 With joint ownership, the rules change, and I will discuss this in another video.